-To keep our staff and resident wildlife safe from COVID19, our sanctuary went into lockdown four weeks ago.
+To keep our staff and resident wildlife safe from COVID19, our sanctuary went into lockdown over four weeks ago.
 This meant no guided tours, no school group education programmes and no more international volunteer placements.
 But for our 174 sanctuary residents, life as normal had to continue.
 For that to happen, seven selfless staff members – who left their families to come and live on site – now care for our wildlife around the clock.

 - Tom – a 6 month old vervet was rescued from life on a rubber leash as a pet

 - a healthy African rock python who we were able to release the same day

 - Listen – an adult baboon – who no longer has to spend her days in a small cage in a busy village